MCA Engine Room Rating Certificate of Proficiency (COP) Requirements for Working in the UK Registered Merchant Ships

 - Be at least 18 years old;

-- Meet the requirements for certification as a UK Engine Room Watch Rating under the STCW Convention regulations III/4
+- Meet the requirements for certification as a UK Engine Room Watch Rating under the STCW Convention regulation III/4

 - While qualified to serve as a UK Engine Room Watch Rating, complete either - At least 6 months’ seagoing service on vessels with at least 350kW in propulsion power and approved training.
 The approved training can be the attainment of a Diploma in Maritime Studies Able Seafarer Engine Room (MSQ/MSA); OR 12 months’ seagoing service as a rating on vessels with at least 350kW in propulsion power and pass an MCA-approved Engine Course